Features

 Magmas produce igneous rocks, which can cool and solidify in one of two places: within the crust or erupted at the surface.
 The magmas that stall, cool and entirely solidify in the crust are plutonic rocks, such as granite.

-Spanning some 24,000 square feet, the Sierra has 50 million years’ worth of different granites from all compositions, making it a mecca for geologists and geology students.
+Spanning some 24,000 square miles, the Sierra has 50 million years’ worth of different granites from all compositions, making it a mecca for geologists and geology students.
 A room on the first floor of Edmunds Hall is filled with salt-and-pepper granite collected from the Sierra Nevada over the years, each its own piece of Earth history.

 “The rocks speak for themselves,” Lackey says, “but then there’s a Sagehen connection in terms of the scholarly research that’s happened on them.”